DLBuesen/cv_sim_med_ads_mono_08may2021/project/windows10/README.md

 - This is standard good practice and should always be done before starting any installation or making any major changes to your PC.

 # Prerequisite Steps and Software
 - Enable virtualization on your computer via change in bios settings.
 The following [video](https://www.youtube.com/watch?v=MOuTxfzCvMY) illustrates what is meant by this and shows an example.
+Another [video](https://www.youtube.com/watch?v=wlfS0UEMUqc) gives another example for a more complicated case.
 - Install Windows System for Linux version 2 which is described in the following [video](https://www.youtube.com/watch?v=_fntjriRe48).
 - Install Docker Desktop and configure it to run Linux based containers via WSL 2 as described in the following [video](https://www.youtube.com/watch?v=5RQbdMn04Oc).
 - Install VcXsrv Windows X Server (XLaunch) as described in the following [video](https://www.youtube.com/watch?v=YbXDJJE5zsc).